KennethLeeJE8/datadam_mcp/README.md

 - contacts
 - books

 The MCP Server is designed to teach the AI to retrieve personal information it needs to answer your questions.
+Your AI tool should make tool calls as it needs personal context to give you a better answer.

 Tips to use tools:
 - Mention DataDam MCP in your prompt to let the AI tool know your want data from it
 - Using my {category_name} will trigger the AI to use DataDam

-Your AI tool should make tool calls as it needs personal context to give you a better answer.
+- Ensure to use plural form for the categories, such as 'books' instead of book, 'contacts' instead of 'contact

 ## Tool Details